moostrik/ofxPvAPI/README.md

 # README #

-Based on a previously private repository for openframeworks 8.4 that was based on ofxLibdc The static libPvAPI.a will not compile with OF 0.9.x.
-Fortunately the  libPvAPI.dylib does work when properly added to the target.
-The PvApi.h must be slightly modified
+Based on  libPvAPI.dylib (as the libPvAPI.a won't compile with of 0.9) The PvApi.h must be slightly modified

 Tested with the Prosilica GC750 and the MAKO G-223B  (both monochrome) on OSX 10.13